zoggn/android_device_tcl_miata/README.md

-CyanogenMod 14.1 device configuration for [Alcatel idol 2 Mini / Miata_3G]
+LineageOS 14.1 device configuration for [Alcatel idol 2 Mini / Miata_3G]

 How to build:
 -------------